PhilipSchmid/echo-app/README.md

 - `PRINT_HTTP_REQUEST_HEADERS`: Set to `true` to include HTTP request headers in the JSON response.
 By default, headers are not included.
 - `TLS`: Set to `true` to enable TLS (HTTPS) support.
 By default, TLS is disabled.
 - `TLS_PORT`: The port number on which the TLS server listens.
 Default is `8443`.
+- `TCP`: Set to `true` to enable the TCP endpoint.
+By default, TCP is disabled.
+- `TCP_PORT`: The port number on which the TCP server listens.
+Default is `9090`.

 ## Standalone Container
 Shell 1 (server):